chrisclark/blog/content/candyland.md

 [here]({static}/files/candyland/cl_rules.pdf), but the most salient bits are:

-- Players draw a cards on each turn and do what the card says.
-There is zero decision making on the part of the player.
+- Players take turns drawing cards and then...do what the card says.
+Again...there is zero decision making on the part of the player.
-- In the original game (which are mirrored in the settings above), there are 66 cards; 6 "special character" cards, and 60 color cards.
+- In the original game (which is mirrored in the settings above), there are 66 cards; 6 "special character" cards, and 60 color cards.
 There are six colors, with eight "single" and two "double" cards in each color.
-The next block of code we'll look at will generate the deck based on the board settings.
+The game code (which we'll look at next) generates the cards.
 - When a player draws a color card, move forward to the next color of that space.
 For double color cards, move to the next-next color of that space.